pbeshai/react-taco-table/README.md

 1. Install dependencies with `npm install`

 ## Building
-1. To build files for production, run `grunt`
+1. To build files for production, run `grunt build`

 ## Documentation
 1. To generate the documentation, run `npm run docs`.
 They will appear in `/docs`.

+## Site Dev
+1. To run the webpack-dev-server for the site, run `grunt site`

+### Building the Site
+1. To build the prod files for the site, run `grunt site-build`

 ## Testing
 1. To run the tests, run `npm test`